Risk Management System

 In project management, DBJ periodically monitors every project and has established the Chief Investment Management Office to enhance monitoring of key projects and improve the management of investment risks in the overall portfolio.

 The main assets in DBJ’s investment portfolio are unlisted stock and mezzanine financing, and risk exposure is calculated focusing on risk characteristics in each category of investment and on differences in recovery methods.

 More specifically, assets we aim to earn returns on from primarily business cash flows are evaluated with a focus on credit risk.
 On the other hand, assets on which we expect to see returns by selling to a third party or the market are evaluated in the context of market risk.
 In this way, risk exposure is calculated by applying evaluations of credit risk and market risk.

-The primary focuses in terms of market risk are interest rate risk and exchange risk.
-DBJ classifies market risk as passive risk pertaining to investment and loan activities.
-DBJ does not have any trading-related risk because it does not engage in trading (specified transactions).
+The primary focuses in terms of market risk are interest rate risk and Foreign exchange risk.
+DBJ classifies market risk as risk pertaining to investment and loan activities.
+DBJ does not have any trading-related risk (specified transactions).